mech/Notes/CSS/SASS.md

 > By writing modular code with a component approach, I do not feel the need for Sass's map and loop feature - cssnext

+**Warning**: Avoid Sass nesting.
+Nesting with preprocessor is a false economy.
+It makes selectors more specific and creates location dependency and more work for the browser.

+Use Sass only for its variable, mixin and imports.
+Avoid nesting and extend.

 * [**A vision for Sass**](http://alistapart.com/article/a-vision-for-our-sass)
 * [Sass Guideline](http://sass-guidelin.es/)
 * [**An auto-enforceable SCSS styleguide**](http://davidtheclark.com/scss-lint-styleguide/)